hashicorp/terraform-website/content/source/docs/enterprise/admin/backup-restore.html.md

 `POST /_backup/api/v1/restore`

 Before restoring, you must first create a new Terraform Enterprise installation.
-This can be a Standalone or Clustered installation.
+This can be a standalone or clustered installation.

+-> **Note:** The authorization token used to restore the backup is specific to the Terraform Enterprise installation.
+If restoring to a separate Terraform Enterprise installation, the authorization token will be different for the restore than it was for the backup.
+See [Authentication](#authentication) above for more details.

 Once the Terraform Enterprise application is up and running, you can initiate a restore by making a POST request to the restore endpoint.